codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability:

--   [Every new item is assigned a priority](#item-priorities-and-deadlines) based on the importance of the underlying vulnerability.
+-   [Every new item is assigned a priority](#item-priorities-and-deadlines) based on the importance of the underlying vulnerability on the source platform.
 Each priority also defines a deadline to fix the underlying vulnerability.

 -   [Every new item is assigned a status](#item-statuses) based on the number of days left to fix the underlying vulnerability.
 As deadlines are approached, met, or missed, items transition through different statuses.